Primary Election

 EducationB.S., University of Mississippi (1973)

-Notable personal detailsJohn Calvin Fleming Jr. is an American politician and physician who has served as Louisiana State Treasurer since 2024.
-He previously represented Louisiana's 4th congressional district in the U.S. House of Representatives from 2009 to 2017 and also served as Webster Parish coroner from 1996 to 2000.
-Fleming served in the U.S. Navy from 1976 to 1982 and later held roles in the first Trump administration, including Assistant Secretary of Commerce for Economic Development.
+Notable personal detailsJohn Calvin Fleming Jr. is an American politician, physician, and U.S. Navy veteran who has served as Louisiana State Treasurer since January 8, 2024.
+He previously represented Louisiana’s 4th congressional district in the U.S. House from 2009 to 2017.
+After leaving Congress, he held multiple roles in the Trump administration, including Assistant Secretary of Commerce for Economic Development and a White House aide.

 Supports eliminating personal income tax in Louisiana, opposes federal tax credits/subsidies such as 45Q for carbon capture, and emphasizes cutting government spending and limiting taxpayer-funded programs.
 Advocates reducing taxes and rolling back tax incentives he views as cronyism.